PrefectHQ/prefect/docs/concepts/tasks.md

 By default, Prefect attempts to create an execution graph for the tasks in your flow based on data dependencies.

 When tasks are called, they are submitted to a task runner, which creates a future for access to the state and result of the task.
-A [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture) represents the state and result of a computation happening in a task runner.
+A [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture) provides access to a computation happening in a task runner.

 ```python
 @task